Australia’s 16th Prime Minister

 Labor eventually lost the support of the electorate over the issue of strong government regulation of the economy.

 Chifley was known to be a humble man, who never forgot the fact that he had been a train driver before he was a politician.

 Joseph Benedict Chifley – always known as Ben – was born in Bathurst, NSW on 22 September 1885.
 Chifley’s parents were both of Irish descent.
 His father, Patrick Chifley, was a blacksmith.
 His mother was Mary Anne Corrigan.

 Chifley lived and worked on his grandfather’s farm at Limekilns, near Bathurst, until he was 13, sometimes attending the local bush school.
 He then spent two years at the Patrician Brothers School, Bathurst, before starting full-time work as a cashier’s assistant in a general store.

-At 27 he became an advocate for his union, the Locomotive Enginemen’s Association.
-He was dismissed from the Railways because of his part in the union’s national strike in 1917, but was reinstated as a cleaner on appeal.
+At 27 Chifley became an advocate for his union, the Locomotive Enginemen’s Association.
+He was dismissed from the railways because of his part in the union’s national strike in 1917, but was reinstated as a cleaner on appeal.